dwyl/learn-microsoft-azure/README.md

 A Step-by-Step guide to deploying your first app on Microsoft Azure.

-The first part of this guide focusses on getting a Linux Virtual Machine launched on Azure.
+The first part of this guide focusses on getting a Linux Virtual Machine launched on Azure. <br /.
 You can then deploy what ever you like to it and it will work _similarly_ to other cloud providers.